Hackinator07/thebirdiebriefing.github.io/src/data/articles/portland-classic-round-3-2025.md

 In her head and said afterwards: "Oh, please get through the rough."
 There was a glimmer of hope as the ball landed just right of the green, kicked off the slope, and rolled in for a surreal eagle.
 An amazing performance sprinkled with a bit of luck.

-Other performances include Swede Linn Grant stayed in contention at 14 under after a 65, saying she wasn't "happy," but was embracing what the round would bring and having fun along the way.
+Other performances include Swede Linn Grant who stayed in contention at 14 under after a 65, saying she wasn't "happy," but was embracing what the round would bring and having fun along the way.

 Gurleen Kaur (70) and Aditi Ashok (65) are just behind, at 13 and 12 under respectively.